Our Board of Directors

 Mr. Meston has been active in the community and is currently Chair of the Board of Directors of the RCMP Foundation.
 His past community involvement includes Chair of the Mount Royal University Foundation Board of Directors, appointments to the Southern Alberta Institute of Technology (SAIT) Advisory Council and the United Way of Calgary Campaign Cabinet, and membership on the boards of the Atlantic Provinces Economic Council, Halifax Chamber of Commerce and the Mississauga Art Gallery.
 He has also served on the advisory boards of TriWest Capital Partners and Banyan Capital Partners

-Mr. Richard Bélanger is a seasoned business advisor with extensive management experience and over 15 years of experience in executive recruitment.
+Richard Bélanger is a seasoned business advisor with extensive management experience and over 15 years of experience in executive recruitment.
+He is currently a consultant with Leaders & Co.

 Before joining Leaders & Co., he founded RBA (Richard Bélanger & Associates) in 1999 in Toronto and opened an office in Montreal in 2001.
 He also led another executive search firm based in Toronto.
 He carried out more than 350 mandates, both for SMEs and multinational corporations, particularly in the areas of sales, marketing, communications, investments, public relations and government affairs.